arbor-sim/arbor/doc/tutorial/single_cell_detailed.rst

 ..
 Note::

-   Concepts covered:
+   **Concepts covered in this example:**

-   1. Building a morphology from a `segment_tree`.
+   1. Building a morphology from a :class:`arbor.segment_tree`.
    2. Building a morphology from an SWC file.
    3. Writing and visualizing region and locset expressions.
    4. Building a decor.
    5. Discretising the morphology.
    6. Setting and overriding model and cell parameters.
-   7. Running a simulation and visualising the results using a `single_cell_model`.
+   7. Running a simulation and visualising the results using a :class:`arbor.single_cell_model`.

 We start by building the cell.
 This will be a :ref:`cable cell <cablecell>` with complex geometry and dynamics which can be constructed from 3 components: